rbms-bsc/DCRMR/_pages/Phys-desc/Details-of-illustrative-content.md

 <a name="6.225.3.1">6.225.3.1</a> Give fuller details of illustrative content if considered important.

 >Example:
-> Details of illustrative content: <CITE>With an engraved frontispiece portrait of the author by George Vertue, and plates after Hogarth's designs</CITE>
+><CITE>With an engraved frontispiece portrait of the author by George Vertue, and plates after Hogarth’s designs</CITE>

 <a name="6.225.3.2">6.225.3.2</a> Make a note on ornaments (e.g., head-pieces, vignettes, tail-pieces, printers’ devices, architectural borders), pictorial covers, or pictorial dust jackets if considered important (see [Illustrative content, 6.22.3.3](/DCRMR/phys-desc/Illustrative-content/#6.22.3.3)).